Portfolio case study

 GOAL

-Design transactional experiences that allow users to complete bookings and purchases quickly while keeping navigation clear and intuitive on both desktop and mobile.
+Design seamless transactional experiences that enable users to quickly complete bookings and orders, while clearly presenting options, reducing decision friction, and supporting confident actions on both iOS and Android mobile devices.

 OUTCOME